niklabh/AIDS-Awareness/README.md

 There are a number of issues
 -- Share page is not working properly
 -- Feedback page is sending data to a unknown location.
 -- True/False section is incomplete

+The app is made by using PHONEGAP for android.
+So major code is inside /asset/www folder.